adampawelczyk/Numeric-Matrix-Processor/README.md

 The result is:
 0.75 3.5
 3.0 2.5

 1. Add matrices
 2. Multiply matrix by a constant
+3. Multiply matrices
+0. Exit
+Your choice: 3
+Enter size of first matrix: 3 3
+Enter first matrix:
+1 7 7
+6 6 4
+4 2 1
+Enter size of second matrix: 3 3
+Enter second matrix:
+3 2 4
+5 5 9
+8 0 10
+The result is:
+94.0 37.0 137.0
+80.0 42.0 118.0
+30.0 18.0 44.0

+1. Add matrices
+2. Multiply matrix by a constant
+3. Multiply matrices
+0. Exit
+Your choice: 1
+Enter size of first matrix: 2 2
+Enter first matrix:
+1 2
+3 2
+Enter size of second matrix: 1 1
+Enter second matrix:
+1
+Matrices sizes are not equal.

+1. Add matrices
+2. Multiply matrix by a constant
+3. Multiply matrices
 0. Exit
 Your choice: 0

 Process finished with exit code 0
 ```